mattgianni/sparql-ui/README.md

 ## Getting Started

-Before you can execute a sparql query or update, you'll have to tell [sparql-ui](https://github.com/mattgianni/sparql-ui) which endpoint to use.
-This can be done by placing your cursor somewhere in the URL for the sparql endpoint and selecting the **[ctrl-alt-p]** command.
+Before you execute a sparql query or update, you'll want to tell [sparql-ui](https://github.com/mattgianni/sparql-ui) which endpoint to use.
+This can be done by placing your cursor on the URL for the sparql endpoint and selecting the **[ctrl-alt-p]** command.

-Try setting you endpoint to DBPedia for example:
+Try setting you endpoint to DBPedia below:

 ```
 # http://dbpedia.org/sparql
 ```

 Once set, [sparql-ui](https://github.com/mattgianni/sparql-ui) will continue to use this endpoint for future queries until it is reset to a different endpoint.
+Atom should remember the endpoint setting even if the application is restarted.

-After setting the endpoint to DBPedia, try to following query:
+Once the endpoint is set, try the following query on DBPedia (using the **[ctrl-alt-o]** command):

 ```[sparql]
 # endpoint: http://dbpedia.org/sparql